 Since joining W3C in January 1999 with degrees in secretarial work and English as a foreign language, Coralie held a number of positions such as W3C Europe team assistant, W3C Europe administration manager (2001), W3C Communications Team assistant (2005, part-time; 2008, full-time).
 She was team contact for the W3C Advisory Board for 12 years, helped with community outreach and developer relations.

-Amy van der Hiel is the assistant to Tim Berners-Lee and part of the W3C Communications Team.
+Amy van der Hiel is the assistant to Tim Berners-Lee and is Media Relations Coordinator for the W3C Communications Team.

-Before joining the W3C, Amy was the Assistant to the Director and Curatorial Associate at the Exhibitions Department of the Massachusetts College of Art, Boston.
+Before joining the W3C, Amy worked at the Museum of Fine Arts, Boston and was the Assistant to the Director and Curatorial Associate at the Exhibitions Department of the Massachusetts College of Art.
 She has her Bachelors in Art History from Bard College, NY and her Masters in Art Education from Mansfield University, PA.